Simumatik/python-controller/README.md

     _controller.addVariable("inputs", "byte", 0)
     _controller.addVariable("outputs", "byte", 0)

-Once the stup is completed you should call 'start()' to enable the controller.
+Once the setup is completed you should call 'start()' to enable the controller.

     _controller.start()